 Lifosa history can be divided into separate periods.
 All of these periods were significant due to strategically important decisions, innovations and changes.
 During the years 1959 - 1975, the Chemical Plant was built, new production departments were launched, and the company started to produce mineral fertilizers.
 During 1975 - 1996, the Company was reconstructed and modernized.
 Some of the old departments were closed and the new ones were erected.

 After the privatization, during 1997 - 2002, the modernization process was continued, and innovation projects were implemented.
 The process heat released during the sulphuric acid production process was started to be further beneficially utilized to heat the local and Kėdainiai city objects.
-Since 2002, AB Lifosa has been incorporated into the Russian company EuroChem, which holds the main portfolio of the shares.
+Since 2014, AB Lifosa has been incorporated into EuroChem Group, a leading global fertilizer company based in Switzerland, which holds the main portfolio of the shares.